-Documentary Photography Resources (updated January 2021)
+Documentary Photography Resources (updated March 2021)

 (** This list will be updated with more information and more books in the near future**)